 You pled ‘not guilty’ to the charge of DUI.
-The court has notified you that your next court date is a ‘pretrial conference.’
+The court has notified you that your next court date is a pretrial conference.
 Sometimes this makes people very nervous because it sounds awfully like a trial.
-It is not a trial.
+Think of it more as a pretrial hearing.

 The pretrial conference is a hearing that the court sets for the parties before the trial.
 It is a time for the attorneys to discuss the case amongst themselves.
 It is also a time to discuss the matter with the judge.
 At the pretrial conference, the judge will want to know whether the case is ready for trial.
 He will ask whether the parties have completed discovery and whether the court needs to hear any pretrial legal motions before the

 Often, the attorneys can work out a settlement agreement at this time, and the case is taken care of through some plea agreement.
 A plea agreement stops the case from going forward to trial, and there is a sentencing hearing instead.